C0mposer/Spyro-1-Practice-Rom/wiki/07-misc-settings.md

 ## Manual Timer

-An on-screen stopwatch for manually timing movement, routes, and tricks.
+An on-screen timer for manually timing movement, routes, and tricks.
+Essentially a built in stopwatch.

 - Resets when you load a state or respawn Spyro
 - Stops when you pause the game